reflectoring/reflectoring.github.io/_posts/2018-02-06-spring-boot-modules.md

   io.reflectoring.security.SecurityModuleConfiguration
 ```

-This would import the `SecurityModuleConfiguration` class and evaluate all `@Conditional...`
-annotations before loading it and all its beans into the `ApplicationContext`.
+This would import the `SecurityModuleConfiguration` class all its beans into the application context.

 # When to use which Import Strategy?

+This article presented the major options for creating and importing modules
-So many options ... when should we use which one?
+in a Spring Boot application.
+But when should we use which of those options?

 ## Use `@Import` for Business Modules